hsalnasi/Life-Expectancy-and-GDP-Analysis/README.md

   <img src="pen.svg" alt="pen Icon" width="20" height="20" style="vertical-align: text-bottom; margin-right: 10px;" />
   Introduction
 </h1>
+GDP, or Gross Domestic Product, is a measure of the total economic output of a country.
+It is also often linked to a nations devolepment
 This project aims to investigate the presence of a correlation between the Gross Domestic Product (GDP) of six countries and the life expectancy of their respective populations.

 The goals are to **prepare data**, **EDA** with ploting, and **share findings** and study the results.